pfloos/QUESTDB/CONTRIBUTING.md

 - 📦 Add new molecule entries or quantum chemistry datasets
 - 🐛 Fix bugs in data processing or scripts
-- 🧪 Add or improve test coverage
 - 📚 Improve documentation or fix typos
-- 🌐 Translate documentation (future feature)
-- 💡 Propose new benchmark protocols
+- 💡 Propose new benchmark data

 ---